New England Journal of Medicine April 28, 2016

 Setting

-Population Adult patients with relapsed, refractory, or relapsed and refractory multiple myeloma who had received 1-3 prior lines of therapy.
+Population Adult patients with relapsed, refractory, or relapsed and refractory multiple myeloma who had received 1 to 3 prior lines of therapy.

 Study Limitations